tldr-pages/tldr/pages/common/blockout2.md

 `blockout2`

-- Navigate the piece in 2D plane:
+- Navigate the current piece on a 2D plane:

 `{{Up|Down|Left|Right}} arrow key`